aleksandr-kiliushin/learning/summaries/testing-javascript-applications.md

 #### 8.2 Snapshot testing

+No content.

 ##### 8.2.1 Snapshots beyoud components

+No content.

 ##### 8.2.2 Serializers

+No content.

 #### 8.3 Testing styles

+When testing your styles, if you are using an external css file, you will not be able to check whether the specific style rules within a class are applied.
+You will be able to check only whether a component's `className` property is correct.

+I'd recommend you not assert on classes that don't change.
+It doesn't give any value.

+One alternative to make your styling tests more valuable is to write inline styles within your components.
+Inline styles provide more reliable guarantees because they enforce component to look a certain way.
+But inline styles has their downsides: repetitive assertions, specificity, inability to perform animations.

+To address this issue, you can use `css-in-js` libs (like `emotion`) that allows you to use CSS syntax within your components files.
+Besides making it easier to manage styles within your components, many CSS-in-JS libs also enable you to extend linters to make your automated QA process even more reliable.

+You `toHaveStyle` assertions passed inline styles.
+But with `emotion` they will fail, because your components don't use inline styles to highlight your component in red anymore.
+Instead, because of how emotion works, your app will have automatically generated classes for the rules you created with `emotion` and apply those classes to your elements.
+To address this issue you can use `jest-emotion` package which allow you to extend Jest with a `toHaveStyleRule` matcher that verifies the style rules applied by emotion.
+Example: `expect(cheesecakeItem).toHaveStyleRule("color", "red");`

 #### 8.4 Component-level acceptance tests and component stories